Skip to content

 Let’s define the units collection as the main one:

-import { buildCollection } from "@firecms/cloud";
+import { buildCollection } from "@firecms/core";

 export type Unit = {